1809-1930: History Of Hospitals In Michigan

 Three hundred and ten patients can be cared for in the new building.
 The construction of the hospital in the shape of a Maltese cross provides for ample room for expansion.

 On Wednesday evening, October 24, 1928, the Merliss Brown Auditorium of Hurley Hospital was officially dedicated and turned over to the Genesee County Medical Society.
 The Auditorium is built as an integral part of the hospital.
-Architecturally it conforms to the regular theater style, with a suitable for speakers and a seating capacity of three hundred.
+Architecturally, it conforms to a conventional theater style, suitable for speakers and a seating capacity of 300.
 The acoustics are exceptionally good.
 Very infrequently does one find such perfect ventilation, the air remaining clear and fresh.
 The decorations are subdued and in excellent taste.
 The sidewalls are paneled in antique oak for a height of about eight feet; above this the walls are stippled in a warm brown; overhead the ceiling is beamed and richly decorated with conventional design done in blue, red, and gold.
 The lighting fixture are very decorative and unique, in that ample light has been provided without glare.
 Comfortable upholstered seats have been purchased with funds raised by voluntary subscriptions from members of the county medical society.

 An auditorium such as this constituting a unit of a city hospital is rather unique, and it is the only one of its kind in the state.
 Visitors during the recent post-graduate conference at Flint were enthusiastic in their praises and Genesee County Medical Society may be very proud indeed of its new acquisition.

-In accepting this gift from the Board of Hospital Managers and through them the citizens of Flint, the society assumes a moral obligation to make use of this splendid equipment in disseminating medical knowledge.
+In accepting this gift from the Board of Hospital Managers, the society assumes a moral obligation to make the equipment in disseminating medical knowledge.
 The tax-payers will, we hope, quite fittingly benefit by receiving improved medical care.

 J. B. Pengelly, as representative of the citizens of Flint, introduced Merliss Brown, member of the Board of Hospital Managers, after whom the auditorium was named.
 Mr. Brown, in an appropriate manner, turned the auditorium over to the medical society.
 Dr. W. H. Winchester, in his usual charming way, expressed the appreciation of the physicians to the Board and the citizens of Flint.
 A short talk was given by Dr. F. C. Warnshuis, of Grand Rapids, on “Organized Medicine.”
 Following this, Dr. J. D. Bruce, of Ann Arbor, told of the effort being made to place post-graduate education on a suitable footing in Michigan.
 Our honored guest, Dr. M. L. Harris, of Chicago, president-elect of the A. M. A., spoke on “Doctors, Patients and the Community.”